tillitis/tillitis-key1/doc/system_description/system_description.md

 ### Subsystems and Components
-The mta1_mkdf as a project, system and secure application platform consists of a number of subsystems and components, modules, support libraries etc. Roughly these can be divided into:
+The TK1 as a project, system and secure application platform consists of a number of subsystems and components, modules, support libraries etc. Roughly these can be divided into:

-- mta1_mkdf boards.
+- TK1 boards.
 PCB designs for development and general usage

-- interface_fpga.
-FPGA design with cores
+- USB to UART controller

 - application_fpga.
 FPGA design with cores including CPU and memory